 Watch Stoney reflect on why he made documentaries.

-The Stoney Project is directed by Mike Hazard, who has been awarded a Bush Foundation Fellowship and a Minnesota State Arts Board Artist Initiative grant to support this piece.
+The Stoney Project is directed by Mike Hazard, who has been awarded grants from Bush Foundation, Jerome Foundation, and Minnesota State Arts Board to support this film.
 Donations are tax-deductible.
 Hazard also serves as the late George Stoney's archivist.
-Stay tuned.